neildo/tjob/rfd/0001-prototype-job-service.md

 - Network Access Jobs

 ### Authentication & Authorization
 > Use mTLS authentication and verify client certificate.
 Set up strong set of cipher suites for TLS and good crypto setup for certificates.
 Do not use any other authentication protocols on top of mTLS.
 Use a simple authorization scheme.

-For mutual authentication (mTLS), both client and server requires certificates from trusted certificate authority (CA).
-Instead of well-known CA like Verisign, OpenSSL can generate the RSA 256 certificates requried for the CA, clients, and servers for the **scope of this prototype.**
+For mutual authentication (mTLS), both client and server require certificates from trusted certificate authorities (CA).
+Client and server communicate via TLS 1.3 as the minimum version.
+The following cipher suites are supported:

+- TLS_AES_128_GCM_SHA256
+- TLS_AES_256_GCM_SHA384
+- TLS_CHACHA20_POLY1305_SHA256

-The client certificates must contain the common name (CN) to restrict jobs created by it and no other.
+Client certificates must contain the common name (CN) to restrict jobs created by it and no other.
 Any authenticated client can run a new job.
+Clients validate the Subject Alt Name (SAN) matches the server DNS.

+Instead of well-known CA like Verisign, OpenSSL can generate the AES 256 GSM certificates required for the CA, clients, and servers for the **scope of this prototype.** Client and server certificates originate from the same self-signed CA; thereby, establishing the trusted relationship from the same source.

 ### CLI UX
 ---